 Customers with a cloud site environment cannot create a self-signed certificate.

 Certificates consist of a friendly name, key, subject name, and one or more subject alternative names.
 You must enter this information in the BeyondTrust /appliance web interface to create a self-signed certificate.

-- In Subject Alternative Names, list the fully qualified domain name for each DNS A-record which resolves to your Secure Remote Access Appliance (e.g., support.example.com).
+- Subject Alternative Names: A list of the fully qualified domain names for each DNS A-record which resolves to your B Series Appliance (e.g., support.example.com).
 After entering each subject alternative name (SAN), click the Add button.